-Parents must apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives for all or most of the time.
+Parents apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives.
 For residents of Devon, this is the D-CAF1 available at www.devon.gov.uk/admissionsonline or by calling the LA for a paper copy.
 For children who are residents of another council area (including Plymouth and Torbay), parents must use the Common Application Form provided locally.
 This will be forwarded to Devon County Council.